 The credit channel of monetary transmission is operative in any state of the world that exhibits information asymmetries, or frictions, in financial markets.
 However, we postulate that the external finance premium becomes more sensitive to changes in the risk-free rate in a state of heightened supply chain pressure.
 This heightened sensitivity can arise from multiple sources.
 When supply chains are disrupted, and there is greater uncertainty around the availability of upstream supply or the timing of downstream demand, firms may desire to keep larger stocks of inventories or rely more heavily on working capital.
 Accordingly, with larger short-term debt requirements, a given increase in interest rates will result in a larger increase in borrowing costs ($\uparrow\uparrow D$).
-Alternatively, production delays resulting from input scarcity or revenue uncertainty stemming from downstream disruptions, may produce larger downward revisions to expected future cash flows $(\downarrow \downarrow E)$ following an increase in rates.
-It is also possible that investors and lenders place a greater weight on a firm's financial position during times of aggregate supply chain distress $(f'{tight} > f'{average})$.
-Regardless of the precise source, if a strengthening of the credit channel underpins the amplified response of macroeconomic variables documented in Section 3.1, we would expect to observe an increased sensitivity of external financing costs to monetary policy when global supply chain pressures are elevated.
+Alternatively, production delays resulting from input scarcity or revenue uncertainty stemming from downstream disruptions, may produce larger downward revisions to expected future cash flows ($\downarrow\downarrow E$) following an increase in rates.
+It is also possible that investors and lenders place a greater weight on a firm's financial position during times of aggregate supply chain distress ($f'{tight} > f'{average}$).
+In either case, f(D/E), and hence, R_t increase more strongly following an increase in R_t^ when supply chains are disrupted.
+Regardless of the precise source, if a strengthening of the credit channel underpins the amplified response of macroeconomic variables documented in Section 3.1, we would expect to observe an increased sensitivity of external financing costs to monetary policy when global supply chains are disrupted.
 We use the nonlinear LP framework from Equation (2) to examine this hypothesis.
-Specifically, we replace the four macroeconomic outcome variables with four financial variables related to the cost of obtaining external finance: the S&P 500 stock index, the Gilchrist and Zakrajšek (2012) excess bond premium, and the two-year and ten-year Treasury term premia.11 The contemporaneous values and two lags of IP, CPI, the unemployment rate, and retail sales are included as controls on the right-hand side, along with two lags of the financial outcome of interest.
+Specifically, we replace the four macroeconomic outcome variables with four financial variables related to the cost of obtaining external finance: the S&P 500 stock index, the Gilchrist and Zakrajšek (2012) excess bond premium, and the two-year and ten-year Treasury term premia.14 The contemporaneous values and two lags of IP, CPI, the unemployment rate, and retail sales are included as controls on the right-hand side, along with two lags of the financial outcome of interest.
 Once again, the parameters of interest are β_0^h and δ_0^h , where $\{\beta_0^h\}{h=0}^H$ and $\{\beta_0^h + \delta_0^h\}{h=0}^H$ are the impulse responses of the financial variables to a monetary policy shock when supply chain pressures are average and tight (one standard deviation above average).